United States Senate inquiry into the tax-exempt status of religious organizations: Kenneth Copeland Ministries

 Grassley asked for the ministry to divulge financial information to the committee to determine if Copeland made any personal profit from financial donations, and requested that Copeland's ministry make the information available by December 6, 2007.
 The Copelands responded with a "Financial report from Kenneth Copeland Ministries."

 KCM created a website to help explain their side of the inquiry.
 The three-year investigation found no definitive findings of wrongdoing and assessed no penalties for the pastors in question.

 Joyce Meyer Ministries

-Grassley asked Joyce Meyer Ministries to divulge financial information to the committee to determine if Meyer made any personal profit from financial donations, asking for a detailed accounting for such things as cosmetic surgery and foreign bank accounts and citing such expenses as the $23,000 commode.
+Grassley asked Joyce Meyer Ministries to divulge financial information to the committee to determine if Meyer made any personal profit from financial donations, asking for a detailed accounting for such things as cosmetic surgery and foreign bank accounts and citing such expenses as a $23,000 commode.
 He also requested that Meyer's ministry make the information available by December 6, 2007.

 Meyer's ministry was one of two that complied with the Senate's requests for financial records and made commitments to future financial transparency.